Agapanthus/notation/README.md

 An online text-based editor and language for quickly writing and engraving musical scores.

-It's focused on "just the right amount of programmability" to ease the as a notepad for composers.
+It's focused on "just the right amount of programmability" to ease the use-case of a notepad for composers.

 ## Contributing